-- (a) Reflects the reduction in administrative bonus payments to the management of the Company on plans that will not continue. - (b) Reflects the reversal of management fees recorded by the previous owners of the Company. - (c) Reflects the reversal of the provision for loss on disposal of assets which resulted from the liquidation basis of accounting.
-This liquidation basis of accounting resulted from the transaction. - (d) Reflects the reversal of the impairment charge recorded for amounts due to the Company which resulted from the liquidation basis of accounting.
-This liquidation basis of accounting resulted from the transaction. - (e) Reflects the incremental provision for federal and state income taxes at a 38.5% overall tax rate.
+- (a) Reflects the reduction in administrative bonus payments to the management of the Company on plans that will not continue. - (b) Reflects the reversal of management fees recorded by the previous owners of the Company. - (c) Reflects the incremental provision for federal and state income taxes at a 38.5% overall tax rate.